 Sesame oil This oil is derived from sesame seeds.
 It has the most amazing nutty smell and flavor.
 I could drink it, but that’s probably not a good idea.

-Sesame oil is best as a finisher, so this is added at the end of the recipe.
+Sesame oil is best as a finisher, which is added at the end of the recipe.
 Kadoya Pure Sesame Oil is the one we have been using.

 Chinese Lo Mein Noodles Instructions